 Pauline was referred to The Welcome Centre when her GP noticed she was losing weight.
 He was concerned for her welfare and felt she needed support and advice.

 Cath, Development Worker at The Welcome Centre, supported Pauline for four months.
-She arranged cognitive behaviour therapy and counselling to help her with the PTSD.
+She arranged cognitive behaviour therapy and counselling to help her with her PTSD.

 Not only did I get food parcels but I was offered so much other support.
 I accessed the counselling and therapy I needed.
 Cath helped me get some debt advice and I received a grant to help me sort out my debts.